English Channel Water Temperature Today & Regional Overview

 Sea Temperature Trends

-Over the past month, the water temperature in the English Channel has dropped by 4°F. In general, the sea water temperature remains within the statistical range for this time of year.
+Over the past month, the water temperature in the English Channel has remained almost unchanged.
+In general, the sea water temperature remains within the statistical range for this time of year.

 Water Temperature and Swimming Conditions Throughout the Year